AES256-GCM-10G25G IP Core Datasheet

 General Description

-AES256-GCM-10G25G IP Core (AES256GCM10G25GIP) implement the advanced encryption standard (AES) in Galois/Counter Mode (GCM) which is widely used for Authenticated Encryption with Associated Data (AEAD) application, including IPSEC, MACSEC and TLS (Transport Layer Security) versions 1.2 and 1.3.
+AES256-GCM-10G25G IP Core, called AESGCM-IP, implement the advanced encryption standard (AES) in Galois/Counter Mode (GCM) which is widely used for Authenticated Encryption with Associated Data (AEAD) application, including IPSEC, MACSEC and TLS (Transport Layer Security) versions 1.2 and 1.3.
 Additionally, AES-GCM is used in fiber channel communications and storage applications.

 Functional Description